- Math 323-09 (Spring 2016): Calculus III

 - Math 510 (Spring 2016): Introduction to Graph Theory: Graphs and Geometry

-The course will include an introduction to graph theory and hyperplane arrangements.
-(It is helpful but not essential to have seen graph theory.
+- The course includes an introduction to graph theory and hyperplane arrangements.
+It is helpful but not essential to have seen graph theory.
 It is important to be comfortable

 - Office: WH 216

 ||R||4:25 - 5:50

 Thesis: Gain Graphs, Group-Oriented Hypergraphs, and Matrices

 Thesis: Maximum Frustration of Bipartite Signed Graphs

 Thesis: Four Studies in the Geometry of Biased Graphs

 Thesis: Two Generalizations of Biased Graph Theory: Circuit Signatures and Modular Triples of Matroids, and Biased Expansions of Biased Graphs